facelessuser/Rummage/docs/src/markdown/usage.md

 Count\ only             | Will just count the number of matches in the file and will not display line context information.
 This has no effect when applying replaces.
 Create\ backups         | On replace, files with matches will be backed up before applying the replacements; backup files will have the `.rum-bak` extension.
 Force\ &lt;encoding&gt; | Forces all files to be opened with the specified encoding opposed to trying to detect the encoding.
 Encoding is hard and slow, so this is the preferred method for fast searches.
 On failure, binary will be used instead.
+Use\ chain\ search      | Puts Rummage into ["search chain" mode](#search-chains).
+When in "search chain" mode, rummage will only use saved search chains for search and replace.
+Use\ replace\ plugin    | When enabled, Rummage will use a [replace plugin](#replace-plugins) instead of a replace pattern in order to do more advanced replaces.

 ### Regular Expression Tester

 ![Regex Tester](/images/regex_tester.png)

-Rummage comes with a simple regular expression tester.
-It has a simple multi-line text box for content to search, and another multi-line box that will show the final results after the find and replace.
+Rummage comes with a simple regular expression tester (but you can also test literal patterns if desired).
+It has a simple multi-line text box to place content to search, and another multi-line box that will show the final results after the find and replace are applied.
 Below that you will find two text input boxes for the find pattern and the replace pattern.
-Lastly, all related regular expression flag toggles will be found under the patterns.
+Lastly, all search and replace flag toggles are found under the patterns.

 To use the tester, simply enter the content to search, set your desired toggles, and input your find and replace pattern.
 As you change your pattern or change your toggles, matches will be updated and highlighted, and the result box will be updated.